thaddavis/hthaogcrj-practice/READMEs/full.md

 In the coming sections, we will use another “Docker Container” that is almost identical to our “Dev Container” for running our application in GCP.
 We will refer to this 2nd container as our “Production Container”.
 Don’t sweat it if this confusing.
 It’ll makes sense shortly.
 Let’s move on.

-If we type these key strokes into VSCode, SHIFT + COMMAND + P, we’ll pop open the “Command Palette” (as it’s so called) and we can select an option called “Reopen in Container” to trigger a script provided by the “Dev Containers” extension that will build a “Docker Container” based on the configuration we’ve specified.
+If we type these key strokes into VSCode, SHIFT + COMMAND + P, we’ll pop open the “Command Palette” (as it’s so called) and we can select an option that says “Reopen in Container” to trigger a script provided by the “Dev Containers” extension that will build a “Docker Container” based on the configuration we’ve specified.

-Before we select this option though, let’s look at the Docker Desktop GUI that comes with Docker to compare the before and after…
+Before we select this option though, let’s take a look at the Docker Desktop GUI that comes with Docker to compare the before and after…

-At the moment we see that the Docker GUI shows no Containers, Images, or Volumes.
+At the moment we see the Docker GUI shows no Containers, Images, or Volumes.

-Now let’s select the “Reopen in Container” option and see what happens…
+Now let’s select the “Reopen in Container” option and watch what happens…

-You will have a wait few moments the first time you build this “Dev Container” BUT after it’s built, launching it will only take a few seconds…
+You will have a wait few moments the first time you build a “Dev Container” BUT after it’s built, launching it will only take a few seconds…

 Now that the Container is finished building let’s take another look at the Docker Desktop GUI…

 We see blah, blah, blah.
-This will make sense shortly…
+What this all means will make sense shortly…

-If we come back to VSCode and pop open the built-in terminal again to confirm where we are on the file system, we will see that VSCode is connected to the /code folder at the root of the Dev container and NOT the original folder we first opened.
+If we come back to VSCode and pop open the built-in terminal again to confirm where we are on the file system, we see that VSCode is connected to the /code folder at the root of the Dev container and NOT the original folder we first opened.

-We will continue developing our application inside of this Dev Container…
+We will be building the PRODUCTION application mentioned at the start inside of this Dev Container…

 Let’s quickly confirm all the software we’ll need is installed…